xarismallios/Virtual_Assistant_with_RAG/README.md

 # Virtual_Assistant_with_RAG
 A virtual assistant using RAG enhancement.
+We are using bank's FAQ for frequent clients' questions, mapped out with corresponding answers.

 Run the app using Gunicorn: